 There are hundreds of different designs.
 Some are wedge shaped and are designed to elevate your torso slightly and others are cylindrical for elevating your knees.
 Many unique configurations are available, each designed for a specific purpose.
 You can’t rest our head on too many positioning pillow types-their odd shapes won’t conform to your neck and head.

 Being every product so unique, it can be hard to find the one that works well for you.
 Thus it’s helpful to purchase a multi-use product; something that’s designed for different use scenarios.
 Experimentation is key when it comes to sleep position.
 Something versatile will allow you to try different positions and discover what works best for you.

 Is there a catch-all perfect product?
-Unfortunately no, but buckwheat pillows work very well.
+Unfortunately no, but we think buckwheat pillows work very well for most contexts.
 The buckwheat hull fill consists of thousands of hulls with irregular edges that grip each other.
-This unique characteristic of the buckwheat hull makes it ideal for use as fill.
+This unique characteristic of the buckwheat hulls makes it ideal for use as fill.
 It allows the pillow will hold and retain its shape, which is fantastic for use as a traditional pillow, but also works exceptionally well as a positioning pillow.